isc-projects/stork/doc/install.rst

     static_configs:
       - targets: ['agent-bind9.example.org:9119', 'another-bind9.example.org:9119', ... ]

-By default, the Stork Agent exports Kea data on TCP port 9547 (and BIND 9 data on TCP port 9119).
+By default, the ``Stork Agent`` exports Kea data on TCP port 9547 and BIND 9 data on TCP port 9119.
 This can be configured using command-line parameters, or the Prometheus export can be disabled altogether.
-For details, see the stork-agent manual page at :ref:`man-stork-agent`.
+For details, see the ``Stork Agent`` manual page at :ref:`man-stork-agent`.

-The Stork Server can be optionally integrated too, but the Prometheus support is disabled by default.
-To enable it you need to run the server with the ``-m`` or ``--metrics`` flag or set the ``STORK_SERVER_ENABLE_METRICS`` environment variable.
+The ``Stork Server`` can also be optionally integrated, but Prometheus support for it is disabled by default.
+To enable it, run the server with the ``-m`` or ``--metrics`` flag or set the ``STORK_SERVER_ENABLE_METRICS`` environment variable.
-Next, you should update the ``prometheus.yml`` file:
+Next, update the ``prometheus.yml`` file:

 .. code-block:: yaml